AVEVA/CONNECT-data-services-developer-docs/content/communities/community-administration.md

 	Allow an application to programatically access shared community data and resources using REST API.

+- <xref:community-remove-tenants>

+	Remove tenants from a community.

+- <xref:community-edit>

+	Edit the community description.

+	**Note:** You must be a [Community Owner](xref:ccRoles#community-owner-preview) to edit a community.

 - <xref:managecommunityadministrators>

 	Add or remove roles that have community administration permissions within your tenant.

-- <xref:community-remove-tenants>

-	Remove tenants from a community.

 - <xref:delete-community>